 This afternoon The Chef took herself off for a lie on a sun bed by the pool down by the exit gate to the promenade, whilst I got some odd jobs done.
 My labours were accompanied by the cries, howls and barks of a poor dog which had been chained to the fence at the pitch three down from us.
 The rule is no dog should be left alone at a pitch, but hey, rules are there to be ignored, especially if you want to take yourself off for a nice Sunday roast, laid on at the campsite restaurant.
 So sod the rules, sod the dog, go treat yourself.

 Then it was the repair of the door catch using epoxy resin.
 I dreamt about this last night.
 I was in the studio of Leonardo De Vinci.
 "Master", "Yes Leo" I said, "Teach me the art of resin sculpturing".
 "Well Leo" I said, "It's not that easy, it takes years of practice, brought about by working for years on low wages, and having to repair my old car myself.
 Now get on with your portrait, and if you don't mind me saying, you've given her a rather odd smile".

 First the two parts were filed down a little, then joined together using a little resin, then more resin was added in layers.
 As well as that a small piece of sponge was placed behind the hook on the door and an amount of resin painted over it.
 This, I hope, will act as a bit of a shock absorber the next time the door chooses to slam open.
 Drying time was speeded up by adding extra hardener and a few blasts with The Chef's hair dryer.

 Looking at the BBC internet news I was pleased to see that 'The Royals', were attending the ceremony at the Canadian war memorial at Vimy Ridge, in France.
-No doubt 'Harry' will have taken along his new girlfriend and, being American, she will have heard of Canada, and know where it is.
+No doubt 'Harry' will have taken along his new girlfriend and, being American, she will have heard of Canada.